-- To change the set speed, roll the right scroll wheel up to increase, or down to decrease.
-For more information, see While Using Autopilot on page 104. - To cancel Autosteer, move the drive stalk upward or press the brake pedal.
-For more information, see Canceling Autopilot on page 103.
+2. To change the set speed, roll the right scroll wheel up to increase, or down to decrease.
+For more information, see While Using Autopilot on page 92.

+To cancel Autosteer, move the drive stalk upward or press the brake pedal.
+For more information, see Canceling Autopilot on page 91.

-When you engage Autosteer, Model 3 confirms activation with an audible chime and briefly displays a message on the touchscreen reminding you to pay attention to the road and have your hands on the steering wheel.
+When you engage Autosteer, Model 3 confirms activation with an audible chime and briefly displays a message on the touchscreen reminding you to pay attention to the road and be ready to take over at any time.